top of page

 Galahad’s Sanctuary, rock band and poet rescue animals!

-Read all about our latest rescue animals and fundraiser
+Read all about our great rescue animals and fundraiser

 We rescued 2 ponies, 2 donkeys, 1 baby camel and 3